SupreetTarwarkar/NSE-Derivatives-Market-Analytics-Dashboard/Challenges-and-Learnings/README.md

 - Custom visual development is not only about writing code.

-- Clear business requirements, repeated testing and validation are equally important.
+- Clear requirements, repeated testing and validation are equally important.

 ---